wormlippedstrombie/README-Generator/README.md

 N/A

 ## Tests
-In order to test this simply run the program and input any placeholder information you would like
+To test simply run the commands as demonstrated in the tutorial video.

 ## Questions
 For any questions, please feel free to contact me: